Who we are

 Carers in Derbyshire has been created by a partnership of unpaid carers and local health, social care and voluntary sector organisations.

-So local carers and a number of interested organisations got together to jointly create a partnership website to act as ‘starting point’ for carers who are using the internet to find help, advice and support services at any time of the day or night.
+So local carers and a number of health and social care organisations got together to jointly create the Carers in Derbyshire website.
+The website intends to be a ‘starting point’ for carers who are using the internet to find help, advice and support services in Derbyshire at any time of the day or night.

 The website’s main partners are: